 - Range of Features: Select a platform that offers authentication, code-free mapping, transformation, workflows, and bulk/error handling to simplify data integration.

-An integration platform has become the most feasible way to consolidate data residing in disparate systems.
-Plus, it’s a viable solution to connect all applications and data between your business and 3rd parties.
+A data integration platform as a service (iPaaS) has become the most feasible way to consolidate data residing in disparate systems.
+Plus, it’s a viable solution to connect all applications and data between your business and 3rd parties, and quickly be deployed on-premise or in the cloud.
 A single source that links all of the systems you use to nurture your business is a significant step towards growing better.
 When you’re connected and in tune, you can go further together as a team.

-Astera Centerprise is an end-to-end data integration platform that provides data mapping, cleansing, profiling, and transformation abilities in a single platform.
+Astera Centerprise is an end-to-end, zero-code data integration tool that provides data mapping, cleansing, profiling, and transformation abilities in a single platform.
 It allows you to quickly integrate data of any complexity, dimensions, or arrangement.